OlgaLom/Backup-Script/README.md

 ## The flow of the script

 * The first step is to get the parameters of the script (the usernames)
-* Second step is to check if the user exists
+* Second step is to check if the user/users exists
 * For the third step the script tries to find the home directory of the user
 * Finally if the previous steps were performed correctly the scripts creates the backup file.